Friday, 30 April 2010

 Then I realised it was Jethro.

+I slowed down next to him and rolled down my window.
 “Hey, Jethro, what you got on your feet, boy?”

 “I gotta keep runnin’ if I want to make the team.”